alekseykulikov/storage-emitter/Readme.md

 > Emit events between browser tabs.

-It works like a regular instance of [EventEmitter](https://github.com/component/emitter), with the only difference that event will be fired in all open tabs.
+It works like a regular instance of [EventEmitter](https://github.com/component/emitter), with the only difference that event is fired in all open tabs (even with different urls, but the same domain).

 It's a tiny wrapper around [`window.onstorage`](http://www.w3.org/TR/webstorage/#the-storage-event) event,